RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2024-09-12-newsletter.md

 type: text
 ---

-## The University of Sheffield Research Software Engineering Community Newsletter March 2024
+## The University of Sheffield Research Software Engineering Community Newsletter September 2024

 Welcome to the September 2024 newsletter for the research software community at The University of Sheffield, featuring news, opportunities, events and training for you.